 The first thing to do is always make sure you’re running the latest version of Android software on your device.
-Not only do Android system updates come with exciting new features, they also come with tighter security and bug fixes.
+Not only do Android system updates come with new features, they also come with tighter security and bug fixes.

 You'll usually be prompted to run the next software update when it's available.
 But to ensure your smartphone is updated to the latest Android operating system, head to Settings then to System then Advanced and then into System update.
 There you’ll find what version of Android you’re running, and if there’s a new update available.

 There are all sorts of apps available to make your Android experience more productive, creative, and fun.
 From world famous social media apps to smaller apps for specific interests, you can find most of these in the Google Play Store.

 However, you can also download apps outside the Play Store, which Google refers to as ‘unknown apps’.
 These apps are usually blocked by default, however you can still download them if you give specific permission.

 Downloading and installing apps from random sources (such as a popup website or email) is not recommended, as they could be hiding viruses that can be used to steal data or damage your phone.

 Occasionally, the odd rogue app can make its way into the Google Play Store.
-This recent story revealed that an app called SnapTube found its way onto the Google Play Store where it was downloaded by millions of people.
+In 2020, an app called SnapTube found its way onto the Google Play Store where it was downloaded by millions of people.
 Once installed on people’s smartphones, it took advantage of a payment feature that allows apps to charge people and sign unwitting users up for premium services.

 Google has since removed SnapTube from the Play Store.
 But the lesson here is to do a bit of research when downloading an app, especially if it’s not from a brand or established app developer you recognise.
 Even a quick scan of the reviews will often do the trick.